Wondering what to take to mexico?

 You’ve come to the right place, because I’ve been living and traveling solo all over Mexico since 2018!
-In fact, I did so for about a year straight with just this one suitcase… so you might say I know a thing or two (or 11!) about Mexico packing.
+In fact, I did so for about a year straight with just one suitcase — so you might say I know a thing or two (or 11!) about a making a great packing list for Mexico.

 Before getting overwhelmed, know that this article covers all the top Mexico travel destinations and what to pack for each.
 From Mexico beach vacations and what you’d want to have for all inclusive resort packing, to what to pack for Mexico cities and colder climates — it’s all here.